If you are planning on applying to Montreat College, there is no application fee, which means it is free to apply.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Montreat College must submit the following items.
-Double check with Montreat College's admissions department to confirm all application materials and requirements.
+To apply to Montreat College, all applicants must submit the following items.
+Make sure to check in with Montreat College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|